Themis-Sword/themis-sword-blog.github.com/source/_posts/2014-04-01-bill-of-rights.markdown

 ###Congress of the United States
 begun and held at the City of New-York, on
-Wednesday the fourth of March, one thousand seven hundred and eighty nine.
+Wednesday the fourth of March, one thousand seven hundred and eighty nine.<!--more-->

 **THE** Conventions of a number of the States, having at the time of their adopting the Constitution, expressed a desire, in order to prevent misconstruction or abuse of its powers, that further declaratory and restrictive clauses should be added: And as extending the ground of public confidence in the Government, will best ensure the beneficent ends of its institution.